proctorf/HIST205/index.md

 **Friday 11/8**
 - **Interpretations I -- Technology and Tactics?**
-- Reading: Douglas A. Daniel, "[Tactical Factors in the Spanish Conquest of the Aztecs](https://www.jstor.org/stable/3317246)," *Anthropological Quarterly* 65:4 (1992), 187-94.
+- Reading: Douglas A. Daniel, "<a href="https://www.jstor.org/stable/3317246" target="_blank">Tactical Factors in the Spanish Conquest of the Aztecs</a>," *Anthropological Quarterly* 65:4 (1992), 187-94.
-- Reading: Matthew Restall, "[Neither Paid nor Forced: The Myth of the King's Army](https://ebookcentral-proquest-com.denison.idm.oclc.org/lib/denison-ebooks/detail.action?docID=272683)" in *Seven Myths of the Spanish Conquest* (New York; Oxford University Press, 2004), 27-43.
+- Reading: Matthew Restall, "<a href="https://ebookcentral-proquest-com.denison.idm.oclc.org/lib/denison-ebooks/detail.action?docID=272683" target="_blank">Neither Paid nor Forced: The Myth of the King's Army</a>" in *Seven Myths of the Spanish Conquest* (New York; Oxford University Press, 2004), 27-43.
 - **Presentation #2**
 - Reading: Graf and Birkenstein, *They Say/I Say*, 193-204.
 (Ch 14)
 - **DUE: Initial Thoughts on Final Project**